-Assets that a business normally purchases for use over the long-term are defined as non-current.
-When we say purchase of course we are more referring to point that the firm has control over the economic benefits of this asset, rather than the actual need to buy it in the traditional sense.
+Assets that businesses purchase typically for use over the long-term we define as non-current.
+When we say purchase, we are more referring to the point that the firm has control over the economic benefits of this asset rather than the actual need to buy it in the traditional sense.
 But more about that under our series on accounting concepts.

-For many typical businesses these assets would include business premises, machinery, motor vehicles, office equipment and long-term investment positions.
+These assets would include business premises, machinery, motor vehicles, office equipment, and long-term investment positions for many businesses.

-These are the types of assets that a firm intends to be using or holding for a period greater than the normal accounting cycle, that being one year.
-This treatment is to reflect the differences in how a business uses it capital.
-Some spending is required for the day-to-day activities, power, wages, insurance etc, while other spending is required to enable the business to deliver its core functions over the long-term.
+These are the types of assets that a firm intends to be using or holding for a period greater than the typical accounting cycle, one year.
+This treatment is to reflect the differences in how a business uses its capital.
+Some spending is always necessary, such as day-to-day activities, power, wages, insurance etc. At the same time, capital spending is essential for a firm to deliver its core functions over the long term.

-When non-current assets are purchased by a firm it is oftened referred to as capital expenditure or investment expenditure.
-This is to differenciate it from operating expenditure, or revenue spending where the expenditure is focused on the shorter-term needs of the business, such as power, ages and insurance.
+When a firm purchases non-current assets, it is often referred to as capital expenditure or investment expenditure.
+This language differentiates it from operating expenditure or revenue spending, where the spending focuses on the shorter-term needs of the business, such as power, ages and insurance.

-So a good example of the difference would be the spending on machinery by a firm would be considered capital expenditure, while maintenance to keep it running etc would be operating expenditure.
+So a good example of the difference would be the spending on machinery by a firm would be considered a capital expenditure, while maintenance to keep it running etc., would be operating expenditure.

-Now lets look at an example to see what the impact is on the accounting equation and the journal entries involve.
-On March 20th ABC Ltd buys a new digger for $850,000, cash, for its earthworks business.
-To bring this transaction to account in its books ABC It would make the following double-entry bookkeeping entry:
+Now, let’s look at an example to see the impact on the accounting equation and the journal entries involved.
+On March 20th, ABC Ltd buys a new digger for $850,000, cash, for its earthworks business.
+To bring this transaction to account in its books, ABC It would make the following double-entry bookkeeping entry:

 |March 20||Plant Machinery||$850,000|

-This journal entry would look like table 2 below if we were to update our accounting equation for the non-current asset purchase:
+This journal entry would look like table two below if we were to update our accounting equation for the non-current asset purchase:

 We trust this short tutorial on the accounting for non-current assets has helped your understanding.
-We haven’t touched on depreciation in this article, but if you would like more information on this topic please see our article here.
+We haven’t touched on depreciation in this article, but please see our article here if you would like more information.